Who Keeps The White House Running? Meet 6 Women Helping To Do Just That

 Do you have a favorite saying of Biden’s?

 PT: “I think one that in particular resonates very much right now is where he tells the story about his father telling him that you're going to get knocked down several times, but what's important is that you get back up.
-That couldn't resonate more at this moment for certain people across the country and everything that we're going through.”
+That couldn't resonate more at this moment for many people across the country and everything that we're going through.”

 What is the toughest part of a communications position?